Health FSAs: 5 things employers may not know

 4. Employers determine the plan year

 In most cases, a best practice is to align the Health FSA plan year with the medical plan year.
 That way, employees can react to changes in cost-sharing on the medical plan as they set their Health FSA election for the following year.
-Otherwise, a sudden change in projected expenses isn’t a qualifying event to adjust an election up or down during the Health FSA plan year.
+A sudden change in projected expenses isn’t a qualifying event to adjust an election up or down during the Health FSA plan year.

 Employers can run a shorter (less than 12-month) plan year to align a new effective date to reflect a legitimate business need (such as in the example above).
 But a plan year of less than 12 months is an exception and reserved for purposes of a one-time plan year realignment.